melogabriel/tinfoil-shops/README.md

 ## oragne

-This repository installs a package with the stores below.
-Adding this should be enough and recommended for your game library.
+This repository installs a package with the shops below.
+Adding this one should be enough and recommended for your game library.

 ```
 Protocol: https